Altinn/altinn-studio-docs/content/notifications/_index.en.md

 - #### Notification order

-  A _notification order_ is the request to send a notification through one or multiple notifications to one or multiple recipients.
+  A _notification order_ is the request to send  one or multiple notifications to one or multiple recipients.
   A single order can result in the creation of one or multiple notifications.

   Here is an example of a standard notification order: